 We take an innovative approach to the training and support of aspiring writers, driven by intellectual ambition and practical industry experience.
 There are four strands to the programme:

 Uniquely, the course offers a dynamic range of cross-disciplinary options.
-Writing for graphic fiction, screenwriting, interactive media and creative non-fiction are all offered as specialisms, while our pioneering module in genre fiction covers crime, horror, fantasy and science fiction with YA options in each.
+Writing for graphic fiction, young adult audiences, screenwriting and interactive media are all available as specialisms, while our pioneering module in genre fiction covers crime, horror, fantasy and science fiction.

 Our approach to full-length narrative development trains you to deploy a range of unique and dynamic pre-writing techniques invented by our programme.
-This energetic combination of conceptual development and critical self-reflection will transform you into a technically adept, purposeful writer ready to make your mark.
+This energetic combination of conceptual development and critical self-reflection aims to transform you into a technically adept, purposeful writer ready to make your mark.

-The course is taught by industry professionals Sam Kelly, a former literary agent and David Bishop, a successful working writer and former editor.
-In addition to campus facilities, our students have access to the Writers’ Room, a private workspace with Wi-Fi, available evenings and weekends.
-It houses an exclusive library of 2,000 hand-picked books, DVDs and graphic novels and is the venue for reading groups and social events.
+The course is taught by a team of industry professionals: Sam Boyce, a former literary agent; David Bishop, a successful working writer and former editor; and acclaimed science fiction and fantasy author Laura Lam.
+In addition to campus facilities, our students have access to the Writers’ Room, a private workspace with wi-fi, available evenings and weekends.
+It houses an exclusive library of 2,000 hand-picked books, DVDs and graphic novels, and is the venue for reading groups and social events.

 Study modules mentioned above are indicative only.
 Some changes may occur between now and the time that you study.